A historic pub interior of regional importance

 Listed Status: Not listed43 Beatty Road

-Built by Lacons in 1929, this Mock Tudor pub has much of period interest. the public bar has absorbed the off-sales but retains many original fittings - half-timbering on the walls, good plasterwork decoration in the frieze area and the bar back (minus the lower shelves).
-The counter is also original though the leatherette panels on the front are from the 1960s/70s as is the top - it has also been re-positioned further back.
-To the left, what is now a pool room also has the half-timbering but has lost its fireplace.
+Built by Lacons in 1929, this Mock Tudor pub has much of period interest.
+The public bar has absorbed the off-sales but retains many original fittings including half-timbering on the walls, good plasterwork decoration in the frieze area and a fine bar back (minus the lower shelves).
+The counter is also original though the leatherette panels on the front are from the 1960s/70s, as is the top - it has also been re-positioned further back.
+To the left, what is now a pool room also has half-timbering but has lost its fireplace.
 The lounge on the right was altered in the 1970s either by knocking two rooms together or extending the original and most of the fittings are from this time (though more half-timbering survives).
 The colourful stained and leaded exterior windows throughout are a delight and two feature the Lacons falcon.

 A brick and Mock Tudor pub built 1929 by Lacons.
 Note the decorative plasterwork above the ground floor windows.
 The present public bar retains much of its interior fittings but has absorbed the off-sales - note the original door on the exterior.
 The public bar has some half timbering on the walls and good plasterwork decoration in the frieze area.
 The bar back fitting is the original with fridges replacing most of the lower shelving.
 The bar counter is the original with leatherette padded panels added to the front in the 1960/1970s, and a new top from the same time; also it has been re-positioned further back as the area for staff was much bigger originally.